Jeffrey Finn

-Jeffrey Finn is a Tony award-winning theatrical producer.
-He is the Vice President of Theater Producing and Programming at The John F. Kennedy Center for the Performing Arts and the Artistic Director of Broadway Center Stage.
+Jeffrey Finn is a Tony Award winning American theatrical producer.
+He currently serves as the Senior Vice President of Artistic Planning and Vice President of Theater Producing and Programming at The John F. Kennedy Center for the Performing Arts and the artistic director of Broadway Center Stage.
 He received the Commercial Theater Institute's 2013 Robert Whitehead Award for outstanding achievement in commercial theatre producing.
-Jeffrey is the President of Jeffrey Finn Productions and Hot On Broadway.
+Finn is the President of Jeffrey Finn Productions and Hot On Broadway.
 He attended Connecticut College, where he received his bachelor's degree in 1992.
 He attended Beaver Country Day School from 1984 to 1988.
-Jeffrey is a member of The Broadway League and The Independent Presenters Network, and is also a Tony Award voter.
+He is a member of the executive committee and Board of Governors of The Broadway League and is a part of The Independent Presenters Network.